jvondermarck/image-pipeline/README.md

 3. Now, every time you commit, the pre-commit hooks will be executed

 > You can manually run the pre-commit hooks via `pre-commit run --all-files`

+### Prerequisites

+- Python 3.11
+- PyCharm
+- Some pictures in a folder like `input_folders/`

+## Run the project

+- Run the project via `python main.py` or directly via the config already set up on PyCharm